nextcloud/nextcloudpi/README.md

  * NextCloud online installation ( NEW 05-24-2017 )
  * Format USB drive to BTRFS ( NEW 07-03-2017 )
  * BTRFS snapshots ( NEW 04-12-2017 )
+ * Automatic BTRFS snapshots ( NEW 07-02-2018 )
  * UPnP automatic port forwarding ( NEW 07-03-2017 )
+ * Security audits with Lynis and Debsecan ( NEW 07-02-2018 )

 Any extra can be installed independently in a running Raspbian instance through SSH.
 See `installer.sh`